You are here

 Faculty Peer Mentoring

-Designed for online teaching faculty, faculty peer mentoring provides one-on-one support to new faculty or new to online faculty for an entire semester from a faculty member with experience teaching online for CUNY SPS.
+Designed for online teaching faculty, the faculty peer mentoring program provides one-on-one support to new faculty or new to online faculty for an entire semester from a faculty member with experience teaching online for CUNY School of Professional Studies (CUNY SPS).
 It will offer contact on an as-needed basis, but also sets up a series of scheduled interactions for key points in the semester.
 If you are a new faculty member or new to online teaching, contact your academic director about obtaining a mentor.

 Faculty Development Workshops and Real-time Training

-Online (asynchronous) advanced workshops focused on diverse topical areas and highlighting best practices in teaching are offered throughout the year.
+- Online workshops focused on diverse topical areas and highlighting best practices in teaching are offered throughout the year

 CUNY SPS Faculty Community Site